 While we were in Salem two amazing events happened.
-The famous Pongal Festival and a annular solar eclipse in the middle of the day.
-The Pongal Festival was really fun, it’s harvest festival where people celebrate by putting color powders all over their cows and goats.
-They also great beautiful pattern in the street by hand with colorful powders.
+The famous Pongal Festival and an annular solar eclipse in the middle of the day.
+The Pongal Festival was really fun, it’s a harvest festival where people celebrate by putting color powders all over their cows and goats.
+They also create beautiful patterns in the street by hand with colorful powders.

 While here I tried to start focusing on capturing scenes of daily life.
 Looking for what is different to me is endless.
 Once I started just appreciating the mundane of India, that’s when the beauty of our differences started to become more evident to me.